Gnocchi with Gorgonzola Cream Sauce

 Gnocchi with Gorgonzola Cream Sauce:

-- 1 oz.
-(28 g) gorgonzola, creamy preferred, pre-crumbled works just fine
+1 oz. gorgonzola, creamy preferred, but pre-crumbled works just fine

 Bring water to a boil in a pot large enough to hold all your gnocchi.
 Heat a medium sized skillet to medium heat and keep them on standby until all your ingredients are ready to be used rapidly in succession.
 The water should be a rolling boil (especially if you’re using frozen gnocchi) and the pan should be able to sizzle away a little bit of water instantly.
 If you’ve seared off protein for this meal in advance in your skillet, please please please do not clean it before making the sauce.
 Use all that goodness for your gnocchi.